helpermethod/spring-boot-style-guide/README.md

 ## Serialization

-* Do not map your JSON objects to JavaBean-like classess.
+* Do not map your JSON objects to JavaBeans.

 > Why?
+JavaBeans are mutable and split object construction across multiple calls.

 ```java
 // bad